So you couldn’t attend any protests last year. Now what?

 This isn’t true.

-I’ve always argued, politics starts at home.
+I’ve always believed that politics starts at home.
 We become aware of political leaders and party ideologies through the dinner-table talks with our parents.
-As we grow up, we choose whether we agree with them or not, but the sparks are ignited at home.
+We may grow up to disagree with them, but the opinions are shaped at home.
 Full disclosure here — for the longest time, my father, like several old men in this country, supported the party (rather, the man) currently in power.
 But even he, after my relentless arguing over dinner finally ceded — what was the party thinking?
 Getting my dad to accept the absurdity of it all is something I consider a personal victory.
 Next, I moved on to my mom.
 She was a tougher nut to crack — owing to the constant stream of bile that flushes down her Facebook feed each morning.
 I spent several nights over the winter teaching her how to spot fake news and detect doctored videos.
 And I’ve converted her too.
 I’m no saint, but tomorrow when a politically charged conversation arises, I know my folks would be champions of truth.
 Isn't that important?

 Politics has also proliferated our friend groups.
 My father received a cryptic text on his school (yes school, not college) WhatsApp group.
 The message implied this — that if you support the act, we can no longer be friends.
 I can no longer be seen engaging with you.
 And I must leave the group.